Sai Sai Kham Leng: Acting career

 Sai Sai moved to Yangon in 1997 and joined John Lwin's John International Modeling Agency.
 He then participated in TV commercials as a model.

 Sai Sai has acted in over 50 direct-to-videos in his early acting career.
 In 2006, he took on his first big-screen role in the film "Mingalabar".
 He then starred in his second big-screen film "Gon Shane Pyin Tat Chit Chin Thate Khar" where he played the main role with Yan Aung, Thet Mon Myint and Htun Eaindra Bo in 2007.

 In 2008, Sai Sai took on his first big-screen leading role in the film "Yin Khon Hninsi".

 In 2011, his film Adam, Eve and Datsa, premiered in Myanmar cinemas, and also in Singapore and Los Angeles.
 In 2015, he starred in the romantic-drama film Slaves of Cupid.

 In 2016, he starred in the film Angel of Eden, and then Thingyan Pyatike.
 He earned his a nomination for the Thailand National Film Association Awards for Best Actor of 2017 with Thai-Burmese film From Bangkok to Mandalay.

 In 2020, he received two Myanmar Academy Awards for his work in the film "Padauk Musical"(ပိတောက်ကတဲ့ဂီတ), winning in the categories of Best Actor and Best Film.

 Collaborations

-Sai Sai collaborated with local hip-hop artist Bobby Soxer and Coca-Cola Myanmar to launch a song for the 2014 FIFA World Cup campaign, "The World is Ours".
+Sai Sai collaborated with Burmese singer Bobby Soxer and Coca-Cola Myanmar to launch a song for the 2014 FIFA World Cup campaign, "The World is Ours" by Brazilian-American singer David Correy featuring Brazilian band Monobloco.

 He worked on a collaboration project with Park Bom (Former 2NE1 member) for a song named "Red Light".
 Korean-English Version was released on 21 December 2020.
 On the next day, Myanmar-Korean version was released.